Part horticulturist, part rabid gardener, I inform, engage, and make it FUN!

 No Guff Vegetable Gardening

-I No Guff Vegetable Gardening follow the no-guff approach of my book, sharing my favourite vegetable crops, talking about easy-to-grow crops for the busy gardener, exploring lesser-known vegetable crops, and giving great ideas for growing vegetables in small spaces.
+I follow the no-guff approach of my best-selling book No Guff Vegetable Gardening, sharing my favourite vegetable crops, talking about easy-to-grow crops for the busy gardener, exploring lesser-known vegetable crops, and giving great ideas for growing vegetables in small spaces.
 Leave this talk with an understanding of how to make vegetable gardening simple, fun, and practical.
 No Guff!

 Brugmansia: Intemperate Tropical Charmer

 If I could grow only one flower, I would choose Brugmansia, a tropical plant with fragrant, trumpet-shaped flowers that can be as long as a wine bottle.
 This tropical beauty never fails to elicit cooing from visitors.
 Also known as Angel’s Trumpet, it’s equally at home as a garden centrepiece, container-bound patio sentry, or in the flower border.
 In this talk, learn how to grow and overwinter tropical Brugmansia in our temperate climate.

 The days of veggiephobia are over.
 Have a visually stunning garden and eat it too.
 Front yard or back, incorporate edibles into your existing garden beds if you don't have space for a stand-alone vegetable garden.
 If you have thought of a front yard veggie garden but weren’t sure how to start, or want to find out how to incorporate a few tomato plants with your perennials, this talk is for you.
 If you’ve ever wanted to grow edibles, but need inspiration, this talk is for you.

 Crops that Wow